Calabria

-Calabria (Note: English: /kəˈlæbriə/ kə-LAB-ree-ə, /-ˈleɪb-, -ˈlɑːb-/ --LAYB--,_--LAHB--; /it/; Calàbbria; Calàvria; Kalavrì; Καλαβρία.) is a region in Southern Italy.
+Calabria (Note: English: /kəˈlæbriə/ kə-LAB-ree-ə, /-ˈleɪb-, -ˈlɑːb-/ --LAYB--,_--LAHB--; /it/; Calàbbria; Calàvria; Kalavrì; Καλαβρία; Calàbria) is a region in Southern Italy.
 It is a peninsula bordered by the region Basilicata to the north, the Ionian Sea to the east, the Strait of Messina to the southwest, which separates it from Sicily, and the Tyrrhenian Sea to the west.
-It has 1,832,147 residents as of 2025 across a total area of 15222 km2.
+It has a population of 1,827,571 across a total area of 15221.90 km2.
 Catanzaro is the region's capital.

-Calabria is the birthplace of the name of Italy, given to it by the Ancient Greeks who settled in this land starting from the 8th century BC.
+Calabria is the birthplace of the name of Italy, given to it by the Ancient Greeks who settled in this land starting from the 8th century BCE.
 They established the first cities, mainly on the coast, as Greek colonies.
 During this period Calabria was the heart of Magna Graecia, home of key figures in history such as Pythagoras, Herodotus and Milo.

 In Roman times, it was part of the Regio III Lucania et Bruttii, a region of Augustan Italy.
 After the Gothic War, it became and remained for five centuries a Byzantine dominion, fully recovering its Greek character.
 Cenobitism flourished, with the rise throughout the peninsula of numerous churches, hermitages and monasteries in which Basilian monks were dedicated to transcription.
 The Byzantines introduced the art of silk in Calabria and made it the main silk production area in Europe.
 In the 11th century, the Norman conquest started a slow process of Latinization.

-In Calabria there are three historical ethnolinguistic minorities: the Grecanici, speaking Calabrian Greek; the Arbëreshë people; and the Occitans of Guardia Piemontese.
+Calabria has three historical ethnolinguistic minorities: the Grecanici, speaking Calabrian Greek; the Arbëreshë people, speaking Albanian language; and the Occitans of Guardia Piemontese.
 This extraordinary linguistic diversity makes the region an object of study for linguists from all over the world.

 Calabria is famous for its crystal clear sea waters and is dotted with ancient villages, castles and archaeological parks.
 Three national parks are found in the region: the Pollino National Park (which is the largest in Italy), the Sila National Park and the Aspromonte National Park.